 That’s when I broke into tears and woke up.

-You see, I spent most of 2016 and 2017 rushing around trying to do a lot of good things for other people.
+You see, I spent most of the past two years rushing around trying to do a lot of good things for other people.
 Like my director and the Vice President at work, the students at the University, my colleagues, everyone that is in the outer rings of my Concentric Circle of Responsibility.
 Never heard of the Concentric Circle of Responsibility?
 My counselor introduced it to me.
 At the center of this circle is my Person – my physical, mental, and spiritual health included.
 The next ring is my Partner – my husband and our needs as a couple.
 Next is my role as Parent – the needs of my son and our relationship.
 Everyone else is supposed to fall into the expanding outer rings but I had it mixed up.
 My Concentric Circle was everyone else in the center ring with my son being next.
 Then my Partner and my Person fought over the other rings.
 It was really really sad but something moms do all of the time.

 At that moment in that dream, that scream of “STOP!
 LOVE ME! was my cry for help.
 It was me begging myself to pay attention to myself, to be kind to myself.
 In turn, I would have the strength, the energy, and the sanity to handle everything else.
 It was quite literally a wake-up call.